seandstewart/bardly/pending/romances/cymbeline/uncut.md

 We are beastly, subtle as the fox for prey,
 Like warlike as the wolf for what we eat;
 Our valour is to chase what flies; our cage
-We make a quire, as doth the prison’d bird,
+We make a quire, as doth the prison'd bird,
 And sing our bondage freely.

 **BELARIUS**
 How you speak!
-Did you but know the city’s usuries
+Did you but know the city's usuries
-And felt them knowingly; the art o’ the court
+And felt them knowingly; the art o' the court
 As hard to leave as keep; whose top to climb
 Is certain falling, or so slippery that
-The fear’s as bad as falling; the toil o’ the war,
+The fear's as bad as falling; the toil o' the war,
 A pain that only seems to seek out danger
-I’ the name of fame and honour; which dies i’
+I' the name of fame and honour; which dies i'
 the search,
 And hath as oft a slanderous epitaph
 As record of fair act; nay, many times,
-Doth ill deserve by doing well; what’s worse,
+Doth ill deserve by doing well; what's worse,
-Must court’sy at the censure:–O boys, this story
+Must court'sy at the censure:--O boys, this story
-The world may read in me: my body’s mark’d
+The world may read in me: my body's mark'd
 With Roman swords, and my report was once
 First with the best of note: Cymbeline loved me,
 And when a soldier was the theme, my name